 In February 2017, Satrix introduced its first property ETF, the STXPRO.
 The ETF tracks the S&P SA Composite Property Capped Index.
 For years, CoreShares dominated the property space with the Proptrax TEN and the Proptrax SAPY.
 However, later this year, CoreShares will likely merge these two ETFs and change the methodology.
 The new CoreShares ETF will be a direct competitor to the STXPRO, so let’s see what’s under the hood.

-The majority of JSE-listed companies currently represented in the index are diversified real estate investment trusts (REITs) like Redefine Properties.
+The S&P SA Composite Property index is weighted by market capitalisation, but allocation is capped at 10% to prevent a single share from distorting the performance of the index.
+The majority of JSE-listed companies currently represented in the index are diversified real estate investment trusts (REITs) like Growthpoint.
 Retail and office REITs and real estate operating companies are also represented.